htcondor/htcondor/docs/version-history/development-release-series-89.rst

   this file if you're upgrading.
 This file has an extensive explanatory comment, which includes the work-around for the previous item's problem.
   :jira:`339`

+- We fixed a bug in how the IDTOKENS authentication method reads its signing keys.
+As a result, some previously-issued tokens will no longer be valid with this release.
+In some cases, truncating the signing key just before the first zero byte will allow the old tokens to be validated until you can resissue new tokens.
+  :jira:`295`

+- HTCondor will now access tokens in directory ``/etc/condor/tokens.d`` as user root, meaning this directory and its contents should be only accessible by user root for maximum secuirty.
+If upgrading from an earlier v8.9.x release, it may currently be accessible by user ``condor``, so recommend that admins issue command ``chown -R root:root /etc/condor/tokens.d``.
+  :jira:`266`

 - As an improved security measure, HTCondor will now prohibit Linux jobs from running setuid executables by default.
 We believe the only common setuid